ukashu/reactmap/README.md

-# Flight Planning Web Application
+# Flight Planning web application

 >## Description

 &nbsp;&nbsp;&nbsp;&nbsp;This application calculates data needed for a flight plan based on input data and a route drawn on a OpenLayers provided map.
 It features an option to read magnetic declination and wind data from external sources via HTTP.
-It provides authorization built around google sign in and JWT and a possibility of saving previous flights in a PostgreSQL database.
+It provides authorization built around google sign in and JWT tokens and a possibility of saving previous flights in a PostgreSQL database.

 >## Technology stack